 The Academic Skills Center is a tutoring center and computer lab where you can get support with your courses, technology, and any other questions you may have.

-There are tutors on site with scheduled times for tutoring in specific subject areas.
 If you would like academic tutoring, please let your instructor know; and he/she will submit a referral form for your tutoring session.